amcpherson/destruct/README.md

 ### Running Destruct

-Running destruct involves invoking a single script, `destruct_run.py`.
+Running destruct involves invoking a single command, `destruct run`.
 The result of destruct is a set of tables in TSV format.
 Suppose we would like to run destruct on tumour bam file `$tumour_bam` and normal bam file `$normal_bam`.
 The following command will predict breakpoints jointly on these bam files:

-    destruct_run.py $ref_data_dir \
+    destruct run $ref_data_dir \
         $breakpoint_table $breakpoint_library_table \
-        --breakpoint_read_table $breakpoint_read_table \
+        $breakpoint_read_table \
         --bam_files $tumour_bam $normal_bam \
         --lib_ids tumour normal \
         --tmpdir $tmp